vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 First, we are checking if `paintWorklet` available in browser and then register our custom paint calling the only available method on `CSS.paintWorklet` called `addModule`.
 It accepts one parameter -- path to our worklet JavaScript file.
 Here you can also opt-in with JavaScript-based fallback for CSS Paint with additional `else` statement.

-Here how should look final result:
+Here how should look the final result:

 ```js
 // my-custom-paint.js